-|July 10||Lieutenant Colonel Key was promoted to colonel, Major Carter to lieutenant colonel and Captain William P. Townsend of Company C to major.|
+|July 10||Lieutenant Colonel John Key was promoted to colonel, Major Benjamin Carter to lieutenant colonel and Captain William P. Townsend of Company C to major.|

 |July 26||Brigadier General Whiting went on sick leave, and Brigadier General Hood took over the division as senior brigade commander.
 The division was assigned to Longstreet’s command.|

 |August 11||Marched toward the Rapidan River near Orange Court House.|

 |August 15||Arrived at Raccoon Ford on the Rapidan River.|